Math Software Online: MathScore.com

 What information are you given?

-There are 5 bags of crayons with 2 crayons in each bag.
+There are 5 bags of cupcakes with 2 cupcakes in each bag.

 Which operation should you use?